Angrycreative/Angry-Creative-Inspector/readme.txt

 == Changelog ==

 = 0.5.x =
+* New routine for checking mysql database collations
 * New routine for logging javascript errors
 * New routine for logging user capability changes
 * Revised and much improved routine for checking file write permissions